First Base Rankings – Update

 20. Kendry Morales

-6 Responses to “First Base Rankings – Update”
+6 responses to “First Base Rankings – Update”

-1. Donald Trump says:
+1. Donald Trump Avatar

 As a Pena owner, I cannot accept his tier.
 While Yahoo has him currently ranked between Tex and Andrian, I refuse you placing him in the same tier as Konerko.